-Novel approach to Diamond upgrade through studies of an Accelerator-Beamline integrated system An integrated approach to the
+Novel approach to Diamond upgrade through studies of an Accelerator-Beamline integrated system

-Diamond low-emittance upgrade

 M. Apollonioa, F. Bakkali-Taheria, R. Bartolinia,b, J. Lib

 a Diamond Light Source, Oxfordshire, U.K.

 bJohn Adams Institute, University of Oxford, U.K.

 Abstract

 At Diamond Light Source we are considering an upgrade of the machine aimed at a significantly reduced emittance (a factor 20), that follows a world-wide trend in similar synchrotron radiation sources.
 An important aspect in the design of the upgrade is the optimization of the photon beam properties, such as flux, brightness, spot size, divergence or coherence of the new sources and how these are translated into requirements on the electron beam and on the machine design.
 We have developed a strategy to bridge the gap between machine lattice design and beamline needs, that is substantially based on an integrated use of accelerator physics tracking codes (elegant[1]) and of radiation codes (SRW[2], SHADOW[3]).
 The paper is structured as follows: in section 1 we give an introduction to Diamond with a comparison to the new low emittance machine we are considering for its upgrade (Diamond-II).
 In section 2 we present the Python code used to run the electron beam tracking section, based on elegant, followed by the wavefront propagation through the beamline with SRW.
 The code allows to easily study the response of the system to external variations, either orbit changes in position and angle at the source point, or to the linear optics of the system (local variation of Twiss parameters).
 Section 3 describes the optimisation of the system based on a multi-objective genetic algorithm, applied to the beamline, the Twiss parameters defining the linear optics at a source point and a combination of the two.
 Section 4 completes the paper with few considerations on the use of SRW and some indications for future work.